AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Then, we create a reasoner by instantiating the class ``Reasoner`` and passing the knowledge base as an parameter.
+Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
-The reasoner can be used to minimize inconsistencies between the knowledge base and the prediction from the learning part.
+When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return only one candidate which has highest consistency.

 .. code:: python